TTraum/research-log-/researchlog.md

 I worked Sams a fellow students spaceship lego concept and one more landrover concept from Friday is here, need to work on making hyper links, displaying URLs is bad!!! figured out how to hyperlink pretty fast and it does look better
 ##  20190422 (week 3)
 Piere hacker!!! getting started this week, _lowfi_ vs. _hifi_.Looks like where going to draft a survey on what kind of programs other students are using while in college.
 Working on the questions that the survey will ask today.
+Tuesday working with google drive in the class to come up with a survey for the pierce hacker webpage.